Integrated-Project-2-2026-UVic-UCC/Team1/README.md

 # Team1
 Team one repository.
-Modify this after project is decided.
+Quadrupedal robot controlled with Reinforcement Learning.